qunoot-ahmed/experience/README.md

 - **Bachelor Final Report**: A comprehensive analysis of 'Sentiments Analysis on Urdu Text' completed as part of my bachelor's degree.
 - **Certificates**: Documentation of relevant qualifications.
 - **Python Project**: Dall-E Image Generator Using OpenAI.
+- **Reference Letters**: From University Professors and Current Employer.